asbauer/110Lab1/aboutme.md

 One of my favorite quotes:
 > If you set your goals ridiculously high and it's a failure, you will fail above everyone else's success. -James Cameron

 Is the following code valid?
-If so, whats the value of i?

 `i = i++ `